nus-cs2113-AY2526S1/website/admin/tp-pe-fragment.md

         * non-obvious duplicate
     *  {{ icon_important_big_red }} If you don't provide a justification and the tester disagrees with your response to the bug, the teaching team will have no choice but to rule in favor of the tester.
     * You may use issue comments to discuss the bug with team members.<br>
-      If there are multiple comments in the issue thread, we will take the latest comment that starts with `# T` as the team's response.
-If there aren't any comments starting with `# T`, we will take the latest comment as the team's response.
+      If there are multiple comments in the issue thread, we will take the latest comment that starts with `# T` as the team's response. ~~If there aren't any comments starting with `# T`, we will take the latest comment as the team's response~~.

 {{ show_faq("tpJustifyBugsAcceptedAsIs", is_compact=0) }}